 If left untreated, ringworm will run its course in a few weeks.
 However, ringworm treatment is a good idea in order to reduce discomfort from symptoms and avoid infecting humans and other animals

 A diagnosis of ringworm should be made by a veterinarian before treatment is undertaken, since mange and other skin conditions may be mistaken for ringworm.
 A vet will use a fungal culture to make a positive diagnosis.

 An infected dog should be quarantined either inside or outside until the symptoms of ringworm disappear.
-Fungus spores can be spread throughout the living environment, and may re-infect the animal following ringworm treatment.
-For this reason, it’s important to clean exposed living areas with bleach.
-Fabrics with which the dog has come in contact should also be washed with bleach.
+Fungus spores can be spread throughout the living environment, and may infect the animal again following ringworm treatment.
+For this reason, it is important to clean exposed living areas with bleach.
+Fabrics the dog has come in contact with should also be washed with bleach.
 When cleaning and washing with bleach, a dilution of 1 part bleach to 10 parts water should be used.
 The veterinarian may suggest additional preventive measures.